USNS General Hoyt S. Vandenberg: Missile range instrumentation ship

 General Harry Taylor was then transferred to the U.S. Air Force, on 15 July 1961, and was renamed USAFS General Hoyt S. Vandenberg on 11 June 1963.

-On 1 July 1964, General Hoyt S. Vandenberg was acquired by the Navy and designated T-AGM-10, as a missile range instrumentation ship, one of ten such ships transferred from the Commander, Air Force Eastern Test Range, to MSTS. in 1974 the ship commanded by Captain Anderson deployed to Dakar, Senegal, to participate in the Global Atmospheric Research Experiment.
+On 1 July 1964, General Hoyt S. Vandenberg was acquired by the Navy and designated T-AGM-10, as a missile range instrumentation ship, one of ten such ships transferred from the Commander, Air Force Eastern Test Range, to MSTS.
+In 1974 the ship, commanded by Captain Anderson, deployed to Dakar, Senegal, to participate in the Global Atmospheric Research Program.
 "Equipped with extremely accurate and discriminating radar and telemetry equipment," she tracked and analyzed "re-entry bodies in the terminal phase of ballistic missile test flights," carrying out those missile and spacecraft tracking duties in both Atlantic and Pacific waters until her retirement in 1983.
 She was ultimately stricken from the Naval Vessel Register on 29 April 1993.

 In 1998, some scenes of the horror/sci-fi film Virus were filmed aboard the ex-General Hoyt S. Vandenberg.
 The ship substituted for a fictional Russian vessel called the Akademik Vladislav Volkov, and some of the Cyrillic lettering applied for the film is still visible on the hull today.

 The ship was transferred to the Maritime Administration on 1 May 1999.
 Her projected transfer to the state of Florida, for use as an artificial reef, received approval on 13 February 2007.
 The ship was sunk 6 miles (10 km) off the Florida Keys in the Florida Keys National Marine Sanctuary.
 The sinking was originally set to take place on 15 May 2008 but was postponed because the ship was placed under "Federal Arrest" by a US Federal Court for failure to pay shipyard fees related to the clean-up and preparation for the sinking.
 She was later ordered to be sold at auction to pay the shipyard fees.
 A group of banks and financiers from Key West was able to arrange to pay the fees and title of the ship was transferred to the city of Key West.

-On 12 April 2009, the Vandenberg left the shipyard and began the long tow to Key West.
+On 12 April 2009, the Vandenberg left the shipyard in Norfolk, VA and began the long tow to Key West.
 On 22 April 2009 she arrived in the Key West Harbor where she was moored at the East Quay Pier.
 The sinking took place on Wednesday, 27 May 2009.